Userfrom1995/envon/docs/user_guide.md

 - `--emit [SHELL]`: Emit activation command for the specified shell.
 If omitted, auto-detects shell.
 - `--print-path`: Print only the resolved virtual environment path.
 - `--install [SHELL]`: Install envon bootstrap function.
 If omitted, auto-detects shell.
+- `-d`, `--deactivate [SHELL]`: Emit deactivation command for the specified shell.
+If omitted, auto-detects shell.
 - `-h`, `--help`: Show help.

 **Note:** When no target is provided, envon searches the current directory first, then walks up parent directories.